-Spokesperson for Education and Training; Sport and Recreation; Seniors and Ageing; Citizenship and Multicultural Issues; Volunteering
+Spokesperson for Education and Training; Commerce; Citizenship and Multicultural Issues; Seniors and Ageing; Sport and Recreation; Volunteering

 A Katanning farmer, businessman, husband and father Peter Rundle now adds parliamentarian to his list of credentials after being elected to the seat of Roe at the March 2017 State election.
 Peter has transitioned into his role representing the people of Roe with humility, passion and diligence.